-We are continuing to fundraise for additional tree house elements such as the gravity rail, net climber, roller slide and amphitheater.
-We designed the tree house in a way that these elements can be added as fundraising allows.
-Please consider making a tax-deductible donation toward these additional elements [by returning the enclosed donor envelope or] through online donation.
+We are continuing to fundraise for additional treehouse elements such as the gravity rail, net climber, roller slide and amphitheater.
+We designed the treehouse in a way that these elements can be added as fundraising allows.
+Please consider making a tax-deductible donation toward these additional elements [by returning the enclosed donor envelope or] through an online donation.

-We greatly appreciate your patience and continued support for the project.
+We greatly appreciate your patience and continued support of the project.

 If you have any questions, please contact Rob Sperl at email@example.com.

 There are lots of ways to be a part of the progress at the Sensory Garden Playground.

 Donate Money, Time, Products or Services | Volunteer | Host a Fundraiser

 At Aspen Lane Wine Company, they will host a party for you and your friends and donate all of the proceeds to the Sensory Garden Playground.
 To schedule a party, contact Carey Moreland at firstname.lastname@example.org.

 Your donation helps to add these exciting elements to the treehouse!

 ROLLER SLIDE | $15,000